Bilawal Vows Forging Unity For Tackling Balochistans Challenges - UrduPoint

 Bilawal Vows Forging Unity For Tackling Balochistan's Challenges

-Pakistan Peoples Party Chairman Bilawal Bhutto-Zardari on Saturday said his party will work with all political groups, both inside and outside the provincial assembly, to solve Balochistan's problems
+Pakistan Peoples Party (PPP) Chairman Bilawal Bhutto Zardari on Saturday said his party will work with all political groups, both inside and outside the provincial assembly, to solve Balochistan's problems

-QUETTA, (UrduPoint / Pakistan Point News - 2nd Mar, 2024) Pakistan Peoples Party Chairman Bilawal Bhutto-Zardari on Saturday said his party will work with all political groups, both inside and outside the provincial assembly, to solve Balochistan's problems.
+QUETTA, (UrduPoint / Pakistan Point News - 2nd Mar, 2024) Pakistan Peoples Party (PPP) Chairman Bilawal Bhutto Zardari on Saturday said his party will work with all political groups, both inside and outside the provincial assembly, to solve Balochistan's problems.

-Speaking to the media alongside the newly-elected Chief Minister of Balochistan, Mir Sarfraz Bugti, and leaders of coalition parties in the provincial government, he expressed that the challenges facing Balochistan are intricate, making it difficult for any single party to address them alone.
+Bilawal Bhutto Zardari has reiterated that the guiding principle for his party’s provincial government in Balochistan is the philosophy of reconciliation as envisioned by Shaheed Mohtarma Benazir Bhutto.

-He emphasized the need of the having consensus on a new charter of national reconciliation to address the issue and put the country on the path of development.
+Unveiling his priorities for future political activities, the PPP chairman said, ‘I will spend less time in Islamabad and more time in Quetta and Karachi’.

 APP/umr-ask